jakobkilian/ur3-bridge/README.md

 ## How the Interface works

-The UR3 Bridge interface syntax is oriented at the official [URScript syntax](https://www.universal-robots.com/developer/urscript/) but differs in many cases.
+The UR3 Bridge interface syntax is oriented at the official [URScript syntax](https://www.universal-robots.com/developer/urscript/) but differs in some cases.

 A message to the UR3 bridge always consists of a topic and a payload, e.g.: